 I am a specialist in Renaissance philosophy and intellectual history.
 Many of my publications have focused on the legacy of ancient thought (particularly Aristotelian moral and natural philosophy) in Latin and the vernacular in Italy.
 My interests, however, reach across Europe, particularly to France, Germany, Switzerland, and the Low Countries.
 I have published on Renaissance universities (especially Bologna) and their configuration of knowledge and learning; philosophical commentaries and translations; ethics and politics; cultural polemics; and the history of libraries (particularly that of Ulisse Aldrovandi).
 In any of these areas I am able to offer postgraduate supervision to suitably qualified candidates.
-Currently I am completing a monograph on the changing configuration of the disciplines in the University of Bologna and its Faculty of Arts and Medicine between 1400 and the 1750.
-My most recent book publication is, together with Alessio Cotugno, the catalogue of an exhibition on Aristotelianism in Venice.
+Currently I am completing a monograph on the changing configuration of the disciplines in the University of Bologna and its faculty of arts and medicine between 1400 and 1750.

-Over the years I have received fellowships from several funding bodies: most notably the Alexander von Humboldt Foundation (held at the Ludwig Maximilians Universität in Munich) and Villa I Tatti in Florence (The Harvard University Center for Italian Renaissance Studies).
+Over the years I have received fellowships from several funding bodies: most notably an Alexander von Humboldt Fellowship (held at the Ludwig Maximilians Universität in Munich) and a Villa I Tatti Fellowship (from the Harvard University Center for Italian Renaissance Studies near Florence).
 I was the Principal Investigator for an AHRC standard grant on Vernacular Aristotelianism in Renaissance Italy and for a Leverhulme International Network on Renaissance Conflict and Rivalries.
 I led the Warwick portion of an ERC starting grant on Aristotelianism in the Italian Vernacular and have recruited several research fellows (including Marie Curie fellows) to Warwick.
-I serve as the Renaissance Society of America's discipline representative for Philosophy and am a member of the Editorial Board for Renaissance Quarterly, the main journal in the field.
+I have served as the Renaissance Society of America's discipline representative for Philosophy and am on the editorial boards of several journals and book series.

 I am very interested in supervising research students and in mentoring early career research fellows.
 I have functioned as a mentor for research fellows under the AHRC, Leverhulme ECF, ERC, and Marie Curie schemes.
 I strongly welcome expressions of interest for Feodor Lynen Fellowships.